projetoalfobre/alfobre-gis-repository/Portugal/prehistory/megalithic/Portugal_Megalitico/README.md

-# Megalithic heritage in Portugal
+# Megalithic heritage in Portugal from Portugal Megalítico

 ## DESCRIPTION
-Megalithic sites and museums in Portugal.
+Megalithic sites and museums in Portugal published by Portugal Megalítico.

 ## SOURCE
 ### Portugal Megalítico